 Two modes let you choose between a saturated and boosted look that some prefer, and there’s also a natural mode that attempts to reproduce colors exactly as you see them in real life.
 Vivo also has a dedicated ISP to take away the load from the SOC, giving them granular control over what they want their photos to look like.

 The Xiaomi 13 Pro was unveiled for the Chinese market on 11th December, yet another phone with excellent image hardware, paired with Leica tuning for software-based processing.

-There are two options, Leica Authentic and Leica Vibrant, thanks to Xiaomi’s partnership with Leica.
-The Vibrant mode generally boosts colours and increases vibrance and saturation to give you a more eye-pleasing and social media-ready look, while the Authentic mode tones everything down a notch.
+There are two options, Leica Authentic, and Leica Vibrant, thanks to Xiaomi’s partnership with Leica.
+The Vibrant mode generally boosts colors and increases vibrance and saturation to give you a more eye-pleasing and social media-ready look.
+In contrast, the Authentic mode tones everything down a notch.

 The Xiaomi 13 Pro uses the 50.3 MP 1″ type IMX989 sensor with a 1.9 Aperture.
 It also has a 50MP ultrawide and a 50MP 3.2X Telephoto camera capable of macro shots.

 To keen eyes, it’s hard to confuse photos between Xiaomi’s 13 Pro and Vivo’s X90 Pro Plus since they are unmistakably unique in how they process their photos.

 Leica has a high contrast processing style with dark shadows and an overall cinematic look, while Vivo always boosts shades and has uncanny HDR performance.
 High contrast helps in night shots and neon signs.
 Contrast level and processing style are purely personal preferences regarding imaging.

 The rich contrast makes it especially good with sunrises, sunsets, and silhouette-style images.
 Blues appear eye-pleasing, and skin tones, judging from the limited samples, look fine too.